 Start and end your floating excursion along the Pigeon River at BearWaters Brewing!
 On a hot summer day, nothing beats relaxing on the river.
 This is available to kids of all ages, with the added benefit of adult beverages for those of age.

 Dance with the world at Folkmoot

 When North Carolina’s official folk festival comes to Waynesville later this July, there are a few extra kid-friendly events that you can enjoy.
-On July 20, Camp Folkmoot gives kids the opportunity to learn international folk dance from performers around the globe.
+The festivities kick off on July 19 with Camp Folkmoot, which gives kids the opportunity to learn international folk dance from performers around the globe.
 At the end of the event, they’ll put on a short performance to show off their new dance moves.
 They’ll also get a chance to make unique cultural crafts that they can take home.

 Ride the Great Smoky Mountains Railroad

 All aboard!
 Get a front row seat to the beautiful Western North Carolina landscape on a Great Smoky Mountains Railroad excursion.
 As you ride, you’ll listen to authentic bluegrass music and Appalachian tall tales aboard an open-air gondola or climate-controlled locomotive.
 You’ll also learn about the 140-year history of the railway that opened up this region to the outside world, encouraging travel and trade.
 If your kids are feeling hungry during the trip, there are plenty of delicious kid-friendly lunch options available on board.
 Looking for some extra entertainment after the ride?
 Families can extend their day of fun with one of several adventurous packages right by the railroad.